'Beautiful Day' Director On Mister Rogers' 'Radical Notion': Telling Kids The Truth

 We were having a snow day, and so he was home from school.
 But it was a day that I kind of set aside that I was going to watch a lot of episodes of Mister Rogers.
 So I asked Wylie if he wanted to watch some episodes with me.
 And I let him pick out based on the kind of thumbnails on the Internet.
 And he picked the fish one because he was very obsessed with underwater stuff, ocean stuff.
 But I knew just looking at the icon that the fish one, this is the episode about death.
 And I thought, "Are we going to go here?
 OK."

 So in the episode, Mister Rogers goes to feed the fish and one of the fish is dead.
-And he tries to revive it and he puts it in some salt water and he sloshes it around and it kind of limply sloshes around and he says, "It looks like it's moving, but it's not actually moving."
+And he tries to revive it and he puts it in some saltwater and he sloshes it around and it kind of limply sloshes around, and he says, "It looks like it's moving, but it's not actually moving."
 And he buries the fish.
 And he tells the story about his dog, Mitzi, who died when he was a kid.

-And I just watched my kid watch this episode, knowing that we hadn't spoken really very much about death, and as Mister Rogers is telling the story about the dog dying Wylie he looks at me with this kind of skeptical look and goes, "Dogs don't die!"
+And I just watched my kid watch this episode, knowing that we hadn't spoken really very much about death, and as Mister Rogers is telling the story about the dog dying, Wylie he looks at me with this kind of skeptical look and goes, "Dogs don't die!"
 I had this like Mister Rogers in my head and went, "Well, no, dogs do die."
 And I told, I guess, what's a little bit of a stretch of the truth, but I said, "You know, when they're very old and their bodies are tired, you know, dogs do die and and cats die."
 And we have two cats.
 And he looked at me and went, "Cats?
 Cats die?"
 And I said, "Yeah."
 And he said, "But we have great cats!" ...

 And I held him and I was crying.
 And all I could figure out to say was, "I know this hurts.
 I know this is so painful.
 I don't know what to say.
 But this, this really hurts." ...
 Then later that night, as I was putting him to bed, the dreaded question came, which was, "Well, what about people?"
 The way he said it was.
 "People don't get dead, do they?"
 And then we had our kind of second round of weeping that happened that came out of this episode of Mister Rogers.